drachtio/drachtio-fn-b2b-sugar/README.md

 ### simring

-A forking outdial B2BUA that connects the caller to the first answer.
+A forking outdial B2BUA that connects the caller to the first endpoint that answers.

 The exported `simring` reference is a factory function that must be invoked to return another function that will perform the simring.
 The method signature of the generated function is similar to [createB2BUA](https://drachtio.org/api#srf-create-b2bua), except that an array of sip URIs are provided instead of a single URI, and also the method returns a Promise but does not support callback usage.

 The exported `simring` function takes one optional parameter, which is a logger object that you can pass in.
-A [pino](https://www.npmjs.com/package/pino) logger is example of a logger that can be passed in, but any object that exports `debug`, `info`, and `error` functions can be used for logging purposes.
+A [pino](https://www.npmjs.com/package/pino) logger is example of a logger that can be passed in, but any object that exports `debug`, `info`, and `error` functions could be provided.
+If no logger is passed, the only logging will be `console.error` on various error conditions.

 example usage: